 Meredith DeMarco joins NY/NJ Baykeeper with over 10 years of experience working on issue and candidate campaigns.
 Prior to joining NY/NJ Baykeeper, Meredith was the Finance Director for New Jersey United for Marriage, the campaign to allow the freedom to marry to all loving couples in New Jersey, and the New Jersey State Lead for Americans for Workplace Opportunity which encouraged lawmakers to pass a federal law allowing workplace protections for LGBT workers.
 She has previously worked in the appointments office for Governors’ Codey and Corzine where she oversaw over 400 appointments to boards and commission including the New Jersey Highlands Council, the New Jersey Pinelands Commission, and the Marine Fisheries Council.
-Meredith was appointed by Governor Corzine to be a member of the Governor’s Advisory Council on Volunteerism and Community Service where she served for five years.
+Meredith was recently appointed to the Bradley Beach Environmental Commission and was previously appointed by Governor Corzine to be a member of the Governor’s Advisory Council on Volunteerism and Community Service where she served for five years.

 Meredith Comi, Oyster Restoration Program Director